Research dissemination grants

 Please note the following activities are not eligible for this scheme: conference attendance; journal publications; and apps designed for people affected by dementia that are not research-focussed.

-Who are dissemination grants for?
+Who are research dissemination grants for?

 We welcome applications from both Alzheimer’s Society funded and non-Alzheimer’s Society funded research, including projects we have partnered on.
 For instance; research we have supported through involving our service users and or Research Network Volunteers, or more complex partnership activities.